Instilling Financial Literacy in Children

 - Expose children to your charitable giving by volunteering together at a soup kitchen, doing yard work for an elderly neighbor, or donating clothing.

-Introduce the basics of banking
+Educate kids on the basics banking

 When you believe they are ready, introduce children to banking.
 Teachable moments abound, particularly if parents are willing to set limits.
 For example, if your son wants a bike that costs more than you are willing to pay, have him contribute the difference from his savings.
 This will give him the experience of deciding if the purchase is worth it.